morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 **Rule W62A** - Only those who know what RTFM means will do it.

+**Rule W62B** - It doesn't matter how accessible you make the documentation, they won't consult it.

 #### Rule W63 - Users will misuse equipment and in very creative ways.

 #### Rule W64 - Users will expect everything to work without power.